giudicelli/symfony-distributed-architecture/README.md

         // Handler::sleep will return false if we were
         // asked to stop by the master command while($handler->sleep(1)) {

+            // Anything echoed here will be considered log level "info" by the master process.
+            // If you want another level for certain messages, use $logger.
+            // echo "Hello world!\n" is the same as $logger->info('Hello world!')

             echo $params['Param1']." ".$params['Param2']."\n";
         }
     }